The Energy from Waste 2020 site visit is to Milton Keynes Waste Recovery Park, 3 March 2020.

-The mechanical treatment technology is able to handle between 120,000 and 132,000 tonnes of waste per year, and the anaerobic digestion technology has a capacity of 32,000 tonnes per year.
+The mechanical treatment technology can handle between 120,000 and 132,000 tonnes of waste per year, and the anaerobic digestion technology has a capacity of 32,000 tonnes per year.

 Any waste remaining which is not recyclable or compostable is used as a fuel for a 96,300 tonne capacity advanced thermal treatment (ATT) plant.
 The ATT process does not combust the residual waste but instead transforms it into a gas (synthesis gas or syngas), which in turn is combusted to generate high temperature steam which creates renewable electricity in a turbine.

 The site has been designed based on current and projected waste volumes in Milton Keynes from households.
-We have also taken into account the projected growth of the city over the coming years.
+Its design also takes into account the projected growth of the city over the coming years.

 The facility is on Dickens Road, Old Wolverton.
 It is within an existing industrial area, which includes other waste facilities, and the site was previously used as a distribution centre.

-It is also close to Milton Keynes’ Materials Recycling Facility, which treats the recyclable items collected from homes and is based on Colts Holm Road, and near to a vehicle storage depot for refuse collection vehicles.
+It is close to Milton Keynes’ Materials Recycling Facility, which treats the recyclable items collected from homes, and also to a vehicle storage depot for refuse collection vehicles.
 This means Milton Keynes Council can make cost and carbon footprint savings from minimising vehicle mileage.